ECON 523

 Getting Started

 The data set E4-GodlontonOkeke-data.dta contains information (from the 2010 Malawi Demographic and Health Survey) on 19,680 live births between July 2005 and September 2010.
 Each observation represents a birth.
-Create a do file that opens the data set in Stata.
+You should have received the data set over email, and you will need to save it and load it to Stata from your computer.
+Create a do file that opens the data set.
 Your standard code for starting a do file should look something like:

 clear all